cannatag/ldap3/README.txt

 You can use the EXTERNAL mechanism when you're on a secure (TLS) channel.
 You can provide an authorization identity string in saslCredentials or let the server trust the credential provided when establishing the secure channel::

-     tls = Tls(localPrivateKeyFile = 'key.pem', localCertificateFile = 'cert.pem', validate = ssl.CERT_REQUIRED, version = ssl.PROTOCOL_TLSv1, caCertsFile = 'cacert.b64')
+     tls = Tls(localPrivateKeyFile = 'key.pem', localCertificateFile = 'cert.pem', validate = ssl.CERT_REQUIRED, version = ssl.PROTOCOL_TLSv1,
+               caCertsFile = 'cacert.b64')
      server = Server(host = test_server, port = test_port_ssl, useSsl = True, tls = tls)
-     connection = Connection(server, autoBind = True, version = 3, clientStrategy = test_strategy, authentication = AUTH_SASL, saslMechanism = 'EXTERNAL', saslCredentials = 'username')
+     connection = Connection(server, autoBind = True, version = 3, clientStrategy = test_strategy, authentication = AUTH_SASL,
+                             saslMechanism = 'EXTERNAL', saslCredentials = 'username')

 To use the DIGEST-MD5 you must pass a 4-value tuple as saslCredentials: (realm, user, password, authzId).
 You can pass None for realm and authzId if not used.
 Quality of Protection is always 'auth'::

      server = Server(host = test_server, port = test_port)
-     connection = Connection(server, autoBind = True, version = 3, clientStrategy = test_strategy, authentication = AUTH_SASL, saslMechanism = 'DIGEST-MD5', saslCredentials = (None, 'username', 'password', None))
+     connection = Connection(server, autoBind = True, version = 3, clientStrategy = test_strategy, authentication = AUTH_SASL,
+                             saslMechanism = 'DIGEST-MD5', saslCredentials = (None, 'username', 'password', None))

-UserId is not required to be an ldap entry, but it can be any identifier recognized by the server (i.e. email).
+UsernameId is not required to be an ldap entry, but it can be any identifier recognized by the server (i.e. email, principal).
 If you pass None as realm the default realm of the server will be used.

-Keep in mind that DIGEST-MD5 is deprecated and *should not be used*.
+Keep in mind that DIGEST-MD5 is deprecated and should not be used.

 Searching